Itegories: Extensive Restriction Categories

 Other useful identities in coCartesian restriction categories with restriction zeroes can be found in \cite[Lemma 2.10]{cockett2007restriction} and \cite[Lemma 3.6]{cockett2023classical}.
 In particular, as mentioned, the injection maps are restriction isomorphisms and also the initial object $\mathsf{0}$ becomes a zero object, where to the unique map to and from $\mathsf{0}$ are precisely the restriction zero maps.

-As the name suggests, extensive restriction categories are the appropriate restriction category analogues to extensive categories \cite{carboni1993introduction}.
+As the name suggests, extensive restriction categories are the appropriate restriction category analogue of extensive categories \cite{carboni1993introduction}.
 More explicitly, an extensive restriction category is a restriction category with restriction coproducts and restriction zeroes, and such that every map whose codomain is a coproduct admits a \emph{decision}.